ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 | POST        | /    | `# some different code to execute` |

 <details>
-    <summary>:confused: Are these like methods in Python classes?</summary>
+  <summary>:speech_bubble: Are these like methods in Python classes?</summary>

   ---

   No. These are a different kind of method — a HTTP method.

   Each HTTP request comes with a label called a method which tells the server what kind of request it is.
 Common methods are GET (usually used to retrieve data) and POST (usually used to send data).

   ---

 </details>